ayo-codes/ChurchViews-Hapi/readme.md

 version 0.10.4
 - added an edit church feature, to enable the signed in user to edit the details of church

+version 0.10.5
+- added an edit user feature to enable the signed in user to edit their details